kawuchuu/firetail/README.md

 - To install dependencies and build on Windows, you'll need to install the 'Desktop development with C++' component with Visual Studio Build Tools or Visual Studio Community via Visual Studio Installer.

-- Due to a dependency on an older version of Webpack, it is recommended to use NodeJS 16.x.
-Newer versions of Node may not work correctly.

 ### Building

 Clone repository: